mzabrisk/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Project Overview
-We are working for a company called AutosRUs, and have asked to perform an analysis of a new line of cars known as the MechaCar.
-WE are attempting to determine what factors play the largest role in mpg as well as analyze production quality of our suspension coils.
+We are working for a company called AutosRUs, and have been asked to perform an analysis of a new line of cars known as the MechaCar.
+We are attempting to determine what factors play the largest role in mpg as well as analyze production quality of our suspension coils.

 ## Linear Regression to Predict MPG

 ![](https://github.com/mzabrisk/MechaCar_Statistical_Analysis/blob/8fd8af1682035397463e24ad362ae621c395a2d5/images/linear_regression_to_predict_mpg.png)

 Of the variables tested, vehicle_length and ground_clearance were significant.
-The slope of the line is considereed to be non-zero: since our null hypothesis was that the slope of the line was zero, and our p-value for our model was 5.35e-11, we are able to reject the null hypothesis (i.e. the slope of the line is non-zero).
+The slope of the line is considered to be non-zero: since our null hypothesis was that the slope of the line was zero, and our p-value for our model was 5.35e-11, we are able to reject the null hypothesis (i.e. the slope of the line is non-zero).
 The R-squared value for this model is 0.7149, so it is considered a good model for predicting MechaCar prototype mpg.

 ## Summary Statistics on Suspension Coils